awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 ### AWS CloudFormation macro account scope and permissions<a name="template-macros-permissions"></a>

 You can use macros only in the account in which they were created as a resource\.
 The name of the macro must be unique within a given account\.
 However, you can make the same functionality available in multiple accounts by enabling cross\-account access on the underlying Lambda function, and then creating macro definitions referencing that function in multiple accounts\.
 In the example below, three accounts contain macro definitions that each point to the same Lambda function\.

 ![\[By allowing cross-account access on the Lamdba function, AWS enables you to create macros in multiple accounts that reference that function.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/template-macro-accounts.png)

 For more information, see [Overview of managing access permissions to your AWS Lambda resources](https://docs.aws.amazon.com/lambda/latest/dg/access-control-overview.html) in the *AWS Lambda Developer Guide*\.

 In order to create a macro definition, the user must have permissions to create a stack within the specified account\.

 In order for AWS CloudFormation to successfully run a macro included in a template, the user must have `Invoke` permissions for the underlying Lambda function\.
-To prevent potential escalation of privileges, AWS CloudFormation impersonates the user while running the macro\.
+To prevent potential escalation of permissions, AWS CloudFormation impersonates the user while running the macro\.
 For more information, see [Lambda permissions model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html) in the *AWS Lambda Developer Guide* and [Actions and condition context keys for AWS Lambda](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_lambda.html) in the *IAM User Guide*\.

 The [AWS::Serverless transform](transform-aws-serverless.md) and [AWS::Include transform](create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.md) transforms are macros hosted by AWS CloudFormation\.
-No special permissions are necessary to use them, and they are available from within any account in AWS CloudFormation\.
+No special permissions are necessary to use them, and they're available from within any account in AWS CloudFormation\.

 ### Debugging AWS CloudFormation macros<a name="template-macros-debug"></a>